iridakos/iridakos.github.io/_posts/2015-06-21-being-a-developer.markdown

 My cat believes that:

-* my computer is her accessory and I can play with it only if I let here hunt the mouse pointer
+* my computer is her accessory and I can play with it only if I let her hunt the mouse pointer
 * nothing bad can happen when she steps on keyboard while I'm workingal;kdjfh;lkashkj

 ## The truth